Overview

 Develop clear criteria

 Be clear about the criteria you are going to apply to any succession planning exercise.
 Communicate it widely.
-Make sure that the criteria ensure inclusivity and fairness, openness and transparency are core principles in play.
+Ensure that the requirements promote inclusivity and fairness, with openness and transparency as core principles.

 Be structured

 Keep it structured.
-Make sure that you and everyone know how it is going to work.
+Ensure that you and everyone involved understand how it is going to work.
 They know what they can expect.
 Align other employee lifecycle events with the succession plan where needed.

 Open-minded

 Be open to attracting talent from everywhere.
-There may be someone in your current workforce, who might not be displaying the characteristics for future job filling now, but with an open invitation, they might just go for it.
+There may be someone in your current workforce who is not currently displaying the characteristics for a future job, but with an open invitation, they might take the opportunity.

 Clear the path

-If you decide the future is through a graduate scheme, try to make it accessible for existing workers.
+If you decide that the future lies through a graduate scheme, try to make it accessible to existing workers.
 There is nothing more annoying than doing a great job and being told that you can’t compete because you need a degree.

 Link with feedback